Applying for your Pickwick Pug

 Here are the application steps:

-1. ONLINE INQUIRY/APPLICATION: Complete online inquiry/application form (thoroughly in detail).
-This is on a separate webpage.
-Please note: We receive applications on a daily basis.
-We try to review them as quickly as possible however, during super busy times with our main jobs, or when we have newborn puppies, it can sometimes take us a couple of weeks to find time to review all applications and respond.
+1. Online Application/Inquiry Form: Complete online inquiry/application form thoroughly in detail.
+(Click the button link at the bottom of this web page to take you to the separate inquiry/application form webpage.)
+Please note: We receive applications regularly and we try to review them as quickly as possible and send an email response.
+However, during super busy times with our main jobs, or when we have newborn puppies, it can sometimes take us longer to find time to review all applications and respond.
+There have also been a few occasions when the form submission did not submit properly on the Weebly platform or the email notification went to spam.
 If you don’t hear from us after a couple of weeks, you might want to touch base again “in case” the online form submission went to spam or somehow didn’t go through.
-That is rare, but it has happened before.
+That is rare, but it has happened before.)

-3. REVIEW CONTRACT: We provide a link to the contract to prospective owners after the initial interview for review.
+The contract is signed on "gotcha day" after we review some important points in person.
+However, we provide a link to the contract to prospective owners after the initial interview for review.
 This way prospective owners will know what to expect in advance and there will be no surprises along the way.

-7. REQUIRED READING: We wrote a guide book for pug owners with prospective Pickwick Pug owners specifically in mind.
-The e-book includes videos and all sorts of helpful tips on training, grooming, nutrition, health, and even insights on how pugs think and learn.
+4. Read e-Book "The Pug Bible": We wrote a guide book for Pickwick. pug owners.
+It is an e-book and includes videos and all sorts of helpful tips on training, grooming, nutrition, health, and even insights on how pugs think and learn.
 With over 200 pages, you will also find photos and videos of Pickwick pugs featured throughout along with tips from important trainers, veterinarians, behaviorists, and more.
-Future Pickwick pug owners receive this as part of their puppy basket free of charge upon completion of the final interviews and receipt of deposit.
-Normal cost: $8.50.
-(Purchase at our store then receive the password for unlimited access.)

-1. ONLINE INQUIRY/APPLICATION: Complete online inquiry/application form (thoroughly in detail).
-This is on a separate webpage.
-Please note: We receive applications on a daily basis.
-We try to review them as quickly as possible however, during super busy times with our main jobs, or when we have newborn puppies, it can sometimes take us a couple of weeks to find time to review all applications and respond.
+1. Online Application/Inquiry Form: Complete online inquiry/application form thoroughly in detail.
+(Click the button link at the bottom of this web page to take you to the separate inquiry/application form webpage.)
+Please note: We receive applications regularly and we try to review them as quickly as possible and send an email response.
+However, during super busy times with our main jobs, or when we have newborn puppies, it can sometimes take us longer to find time to review all applications and respond.
+There have also been a few occasions when the form submission did not submit properly on the Weebly platform or the email notification went to spam.
 If you don’t hear from us after a couple of weeks, you might want to touch base again “in case” the online form submission went to spam or somehow didn’t go through.
-That is rare, but it has happened before.
+That is rare, but it has happened before.)

-3. REVIEW CONTRACT: We provide a link to the contract to prospective owners after the initial interview for review.
+The contract is signed on "gotcha day" after we review some important points in person.
+However, we provide a link to the contract to prospective owners after the initial interview for review.
 This way prospective owners will know what to expect in advance and there will be no surprises along the way.

-7. REQUIRED READING: We wrote a guide book for pug owners with prospective Pickwick Pug owners specifically in mind.
-The e-book includes videos and all sorts of helpful tips on training, grooming, nutrition, health, and even insights on how pugs think and learn.
+4. Read e-Book "The Pug Bible": We wrote a guide book for Pickwick. pug owners.
+It is an e-book and includes videos and all sorts of helpful tips on training, grooming, nutrition, health, and even insights on how pugs think and learn.
 With over 200 pages, you will also find photos and videos of Pickwick pugs featured throughout along with tips from important trainers, veterinarians, behaviorists, and more.
-Future Pickwick pug owners receive this as part of their puppy basket free of charge upon completion of the final interviews and receipt of deposit.
-Normal cost: $8.50.
-(Purchase at our store then receive the password for unlimited access.)

 (Cover photo = Myles, "Pickwick's Even the Moon is In On Our Scheme" from the Stars Fell on Alabama Litter - Myles lives in Long Island)